atomjump/medimage-co-nz-content-only/README.md

 This repository is a public copy of the important content on http://medimage.co.nz,  in case the servers should be down.

-# MEDIMAGE.CO.NZ SERVER STATUS : Down
+# SERVER STATUS : Down
-Due to an unexpected load on our front-end servers this morning, our website is down 14 Feb 2020.
+Due to an unexpected load on our front-end servers this morning, our website is __down 14 Feb 2020__.
 We aim to recover it later today.

-You will likely have problems pairing new users today, but you should still be able to transfer photos.
-However, you can install this 1.7.6 patch on your server to resolve the issue (note: this is a recommended step, regardless):
+You will likely have problems __pairing new users__ today, but you should __still be able to transfer photos__.
+However, you can install this 1.7.6 patch on your server to resolve the pairing issue (note: this is a recommended step, regardless):

 https://d341jjd9xbzxpk.cloudfront.net/MedImageServ-PatchInstaller.exe?ver=1.7.6
 https://d341jjd9xbzxpk.cloudfront.net/MedImageServ-Patch32Installer.exe?ver=1.7.6